Managed IT Services Oshawa

 TL;DR

-Fusion’s Oshawa managed IT serves consolidating GM Oshawa tier-2 and tier-3 supplier operators along Stevenson Road and McLaughlin, Lakeridge Health Oshawa-referral specialty practices, OPG-Darlington-adjacent specialty manufacturers in Bowmanville, and Ontario Tech University + Durham College + Trent Durham research-commercializing spin-outs. $180/user/month.
+Fusion’s Oshawa managed IT serves consolidating GM Oshawa tier-2 and tier-3 supplier operators along Stevenson Road and McLaughlin, Lakeridge Health Oshawa-referral specialty practices, OPG-Darlington-adjacent specialty manufacturers in Bowmanville, and Ontario Tech University + Durham College + Trent Durham research-commercializing spin-outs.
+Per-user monthly pricing.
 CISSP-led.
 401-eastbound dispatch from Toronto.
 IATF 16949 + ISO/IEC 27001/27701 + PHIPA + CMMC-adjacent + Tri-Council RDM + City of Oshawa / Durham Region vendor-security evidence under one engagement.

 Managed IT Plans for Oshawa Operators